| Sand

 beauty of the Skeleton Coast is revealed.
 Such

-isolation as is found here, is not the usual domain
+isolation as is found here, is not the usual

-experience fearless solitude and become attuned
+where you can experience fearless solitude and

-to ocean echoes and desert silence.
+become attuned to ocean echoes and desert silence.

 Nobody